uma-pi1/kge/README.md

    around or publish your code separately from LibKGE, use your own module.

-2. Define all required options for your component, their default values, and their types are defined in `mycomp.yaml`.
+2. Define all required options for your component, their default values, and their types in `mycomp.yaml`.
 We suggest to follow LibKGE's core philosophy and define every option that can influence the outcome of an experiment in this way.
-Please pay attention w.r.t. integer (`0`) vs. float (`0.0`) values; e.g., `float_option: 0` is incorrect because is interpreted as an integer.
+Please pay attention w.r.t. integer (`0`) vs. float (`0.0`) values;
+   e.g., `float_option: 0` is incorrect because is interpreted as an integer.

 3. Implement `MyClass` in a module of your choice.
 In `mycomp.yaml`, add key `mycomp.class_name` with value `MyClass`.
 If you follow LibKGE's directory